2nd Cinque Ports Artillery Volunteers: Mesopotamia

 Having passed through the Fat-Ha gorge, 18th Division moved its artillery (including D/336) across appalling going and successfully attacked the Little Zab on 25 October.
 The following day, 336th Bde crossed back to 18th Division's command and B/336 moved up-river while A/336 was at the Little Zab bridgehead.
 On 27 October the 17th Division advanced with support from 18th Division's artillery from across the river and once again found the enemy trenches empty.
 It set off in pursuit to the main Turkish position at Sharqat.
 At dawn on 28 October the Turks counter-attacked from Sharqat and were engaged by D/336, which had been pushed ahead of 18th Division along the other bank of the river.
 Having stopped this attack, the 17th Division then drove the Turks out of their position and continued the pursuit.

 With the cavalry blocking their retreat to Mosul, the Turks at Sharqat were now cut off, and 17th and 18th Divisions turned all their guns on them.
 17th Division attacked at 16.00 on 29 October, supported by the guns of 18th Division, then at 19.00 the 18th advanced with 54th Indian Brigade and two batteries of 336th Bde.
 On the morning of 30 October the cavalry were deployed to attack Sharqat with the leading elements of 18th Division, including B/336, C/336 and D/336 Btys, when the Turks in the town surrendered.

 The commander of 18th Indian Division, Maj-Gen Hew Fanshawe, was immediately sent on with a mobile column including C/336 Bty to destroy the remaining Turkish forces and capture Mosul.
 The column forded the Tigris, with artillery horses assisting the mule carts, and pushed on to the city which fell without a fight after news arrived of the signing of the Armistice of Mudros and the end of hostilities on 31 October.

 At the end of the war 17th and 18th Indian Divisions were selected to form part of the occupation force in Iraq and served during the Iraq Rebellion of 1920.
 It is not clear when the TF units were demobilised and sent home; the 44th (Home Counties) Division began to reform in 1920.

 Interwar

-When the TF was reconstituted o 7 February 1920 the 2nd Home Counties brigade was reformed with 5–8th (Sussex) Batteries, still the in reconstituted 44th (Home Counties) Division was reconstituted.
+When the TF was reconstituted on 7 February 1920 the 2nd Home Counties brigade was reformed with 5–8th (Sussex) Batteries, still the in reconstituted 44th (Home Counties) Division was reconstituted.
 The TF was reorganised as the Territorial Army (TA) in 1920, and the brigade was redesignated 58th (Home Counties) Brigade, RFA, with the following organisation: